Steam (service): Big Picture

 Steam's "Big Picture" mode is more optimized for a larger screen with a larger, simpler interface that mimics the Steam Deck interface and is easily navigable with either a controller or mouse.

-Steam's "Big Picture" mode was announced in 2011; public betas started in September 2012 and were integrated into the software in December 2012.
-Big Picture mode is a 10-foot user interface, which optimizes the Steam display to work on high-definition televisions, allowing the user to control Steam with a gamepad or with a keyboard and mouse.
+Steam's "Big Picture" mode was announced in 2011; public betas started in September 2012, and it was launched worldwide in December 2012.
+Big Picture mode is a 10-foot user interface which optimizes the Steam display to work on high-definition televisions, allowing the user to control Steam with a gamepad or with a keyboard and mouse.
 Gabe Newell stated that Big Picture mode was a step towards a dedicated Steam entertainment hardware unit.
 With the introduction of the Steam Deck, Valve began pushing the new Big Picture mode based on the Steam Deck UI in beta testing in October 2022, and full release in February 2023.
 The new UI was also adopted by SteamVR in October 2023.

 In 2012, Valve announced Steam for Schools, a free function-limited version of the Steam client for schools.
-It was part of Valve's initiative to support gamification of learning.
+It was part of Valve's initiative to support the gamification of learning.
 It was released alongside free versions of Portal 2 and a standalone program called "Puzzle Maker" that allowed teachers and students to create and manipulate levels.
 It featured additional authentication security that allowed teachers to share and distribute content via a Steam Workshop-type interface but blocks access from students.

 In-Home Streaming was introduced in May 2014; it allows users to stream games installed on one computer to another on the same home network with low latency.
 By June 2019, Valve renamed this feature to Remote Play, allowing users to stream games across devices that may be outside of their home network.
 Steam's "Remote Play Together", added in November 2019 after a month of beta testing, gives the ability for local multiplayer games to be played by people in disparate locations, though will not necessary resolve latency problems typical of these types of games.
 Remote Play Together was expanded in February 2021 to give the ability to invite non-Steam players to play through a Steam Link app approach.